-Now accepting applications for spring 2017 — all applications due Friday, October 28, 2016
+Now accepting applications for Fall 2017 — all applications due Saturday, July 15, 2017

-The Boston Area Research Initiative (BARI) is partnering with the Boston Indicators (BI) Project to provide research seed grants for graduate students conducting original data-oriented research on the Boston area at the intersection of scholarship and policy.
-Grants will fund activities during the Spring 2017 semester.
+The Boston Area Research Initiative (BARI) and Boston Indicators are inviting applications for research seed grants for projects occurring during the Fall 2017 semester.
+The grants will support graduate students conducting original data-oriented research on the Boston area at the intersection of scholarship and policy.
 Applications can be submitted by students at any local university.

 Applicants may request up to $5,000, which can be used for any project-related expenses, including materials, software, participant recruitment, or student stipend.
 Applicants will be required to demonstrate a commitment by their home institution to provide matching funds.
 Projects without matching funds will not be considered.